 - an inquiry session is more like a court case - witnesses give evidence in front of the reporter

-The reporter will consider if they have acted unreasonably.
-Scottish Ministers will decide whether expenses should be awarded.
+The reporter will decide if they have acted unreasonably and will decide any costs that should be paid to cover the expenses.

 The expenses claim is separate to the appeal.
 If you get awarded expenses this doesn't necessarily mean your appeal will be successful too.